STAMARIL, powder and solvent for suspension for injection in pre-filled syringe.

 • handling potentially infectious materials (e.g.

-In order to comply with vaccine regulations and to be officially recognised, yellow fever vaccines must be administered in an approved World Health Organization (WHO) vaccination centre and registered on an International Certificate of Vaccination.
-This certificate is valid for 10 years from the 10th day after vaccination and immediately after re-vaccination.
+In order to comply with vaccine regulations and to be officially recognized, yellow fever vaccines must be administered in an approved World Health Organization (WHO) vaccination centre and registered on an International Certificate of Vaccination.
+The validity period of this Certificate is established according to International Health Regulations (IHR) recommendations, and starts 10 days after primary vaccination and immediately after re-vaccination (see Section 4.2).

 The dose is the same as for adults.
-However due to a higher risk of yellow fever vaccine-associated severe and potentially fatal disease in persons from 60 years of age, the vaccine should only be given when it is considered that there is a considerable and unavoidable risk of acquiring yellow fever infection (see sections 4.4 and 4.8).
+However due to a potentially higher risk of yellow fever vaccine-associated severe and potentially fatal disease in persons from 60 years of age, the vaccine should only be given when it is considered that there is a significant and unavoidable risk of acquiring yellow fever infection (see Sections 4.4 and 4.8).